androidfred/bugzilla_custom/README.md

 A Bugzilla template that presents "fake" custom ticket types and fields without actually requiring custom ticket types or fields in the data model.

-Written by:
-Fredrik Friis
-reach me at fre.and.fri followed by an @ mark and then gmail.com

 TABLE OF CONTENTS:
 WHAT IS THIS?
 HOW DO I INSTALL IT?